 (C) Dr. Smith always served tea as a refreshment when he had guests, as they all enjoyed this beverage.

-(D) Dr. Smith usually recommended black tea to reduce inflammation in the body.
+(D) Dr. Smith usually recommends black tea to reduce inflammation in the body.

 Answer: